animal-tree/Synchronicities/Does-anyone-else-think-this-is-proof-of-God?.md

 However, I'm now funded by the mech-e department to do physics modeling and have been institutionalized many times since.
 Therefore, and for other reasons, I'm just watching as the world takes my ideas, that, by the way, I suffered quite a lot for.

-> Wow, reading this back I can tell there is something in my linguistics that wants to make me seem unconvincing with the appearance that I'm lacking self awareness.
+> Wow, reading this back I can tell there is something in my linguistics that wants to make me seem unconvincing.

 ---